SHWotever/FakeCH340DriverFixer/README.md

 ## What it does ?

-- Enumerate CH340 based serial ports and give an estimate if the chip is likely to be fake or genuine
+- Enumerate CH340 based serial ports and give an estimate if the chip is likely to be fake or genuine.
-- Install the last known to work driver with fake chips (3.5.2019.1)
+- Install the last known to work driver with fake chips (3.5.2019.1).
-- Uninstall the driver known not to work driver with fake chips (3.8.2023.02)
+- Uninstall the driver known not to work driver with fake chips (3.8.2023.02).
 - Block **all** pending windows update for CH340 driver (Hide the update in the windows update semantic) : once the driver unistalled the drivers updates will automatically be pending again allowing to block it.

 ## How to use